 Almost every successful gardener has a system for starting plants from seed and caring for seedlings.
 Some systems work better than others, but that shouldn’t stop us from trying different setups to see which one works best for our space and habits as growers.
-My favorite method for growing seedlings is in a diy grow light system.
+My favorite method for growing seedlings is in a diy grow box.

 Most of us try to start our seedlings by spending as little as possible.
 It’s important at first to be able to test and try things without spending a whole lot of money, don’t you think?
 I have a really cool list of the top 5 super cheap tools you can get from the dollar store, and some of them might surprise you.
 The list is at the bottom of this post.

 But back to grow lights.
 After all, grow light setups can be expensive and sunlight is free.
 Forty plus dollars sometimes only gets you two feet of light with a setup like this one.
 Since it’s only one bulb, there is not nearly enough light for all of the plants that we want to grow.
 For the price of the grow light I mentioned, you can make two homemade grow light boxes!
 That’s a lot of cheap light!

 Since it’s only one bulb, there is not nearly enough light for all of the plants that we want to grow.
 For the price of the grow light I mentioned, you can make two homemade grow light boxes!
 That’s a lot of light!